AlgyJr/ios_guides/Creating-a-Custom-Tab-Bar.md

 - Add a UIView that fills the screen above the tabBar.
 This will serve as our content view.
 - Add UIViewControllers that correspond to each tab.
 (5 tabs = 5 ViewControllers)
 - Give each UIViewController a unique Storyboard ID.
 - Add what ever content you want in each ViewController.
-(We will be pulling in the content from particular ViewController when it's respective tab is tapped.)
+(We will be pulling in the content from a particular ViewController when it's respective tab is tapped.)

 ### Step 2: Hook up IBOutlets